ansleybrown1337/grocerygetter/README.md

 This Python-based tool allows users to create custom recipes with ingredients and quantities, add selected recipes to their meal list, and generate a grocery list based on the meal list.
 The grocery list can then be used to make a call to the Kroger API to add the items directly to the user's cart for easy purchase.

+This came as a result of my wife and I trying to make grocery lists every week.
+This process was slow because we'd make a list in apple notes, then find these items one-by-one in the kroger app, and place an order for pickup.
+This tool is designed to streamline that process by allowing us to create recipes, add them to a meal list, and generate a grocery list that can be sent directly to the Kroger API to add items to our cart.
+This way, we can make a grocery list in a fraction of the time it used to take.

 ## Table of Contents